microsoft/accessibility-insights-windows/docs/SetUpDevEnv.md

    - Add ".NET Framework 4.8 development tools"

 ### Install Wix tools
-To build the MSI project, you need to install the Wix Toolset extension for Visual Studio.
-The extension is available in the Visual Studio marketplace and can be found [here](http://wixtoolset.org/releases/).
+To build the MSI project, you need to install the HeatWave extension for Visual Studio from FireGiant.
+The extension is available in the Visual Studio marketplace and can be found [here](http://wixtoolset.org/docs/intro/#vs).

 ### Install WinAppDriver
 1. To run the UI tests, install WinAppDriver from [here](https://github.com/Microsoft/WinAppDriver/releases)